Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E05-SoftwareStacks.md

-# Exercises 3: LUMI Software Stacks and EasyBuild
+# Exercises: LUMI Software Stacks

 See [the instructions](index.md#setting-up-for-the-exercises)
 to set up for the exercises.